 You could probably use it together with traditional security cameras, adding a new level of security and helps you cover your entire room.
 As it is, an intruder could easily pick it up and disable it before you could check and take a photo.
 It is also cute that kids might think of it as a toy.

 Nevertheless, the Appbot Link delivers on its promises.
-Compared to its competitors such as the Rover Revolution App-Controlled Wireless Spy Vehicle(about $149.99 as of this writing), the Appbot Link has better specifications.
+Compared to its competitors such as the Rover Revolution App-Controlled Wireless Spy Vehicle, the Appbot Link has better specifications.

 There might be issues with the image and video quality, and some operational hitches such as the robot failing to stand up after falling over, but overall the robot does its job quite well.

-Considering that it’s under $200, you can’t go wrong with getting the Appbot Link as long as you are aware of its limitations.
+Considering that it’s low price, you can’t go wrong with getting the Appbot Link as long as you are aware of its limitations.
 Be sure to check this listing for the latest pricing.